by Kayleigh Alexandra on December 23, 2018

 Basically anywhere your business address can be listed.

 This data should always be consistent.
 This means you need to include the same information in the same format wherever possible.
 Best practice is to use your full company name, address, and telephone number every single time.

 You can use the MozLocal tool (among other local SEO tools) to see how consistent your NAP is.
 Punch your business name into the search bar and it gives you a score.
-Using Chicago’s as an example, I’ve created a sample of what you get from MozLocal above.
+Using Chicago’s as an example, I’ve created a sample of what you get from MozLocal to the right.